fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_packages_firewall_policy.html.markdown

 * `ips_sensor` - Name of an existing IPS sensor.
 * `label` - Label for the policy that appears when the GUI is in Section View mode.
+* `learning_mode` - Enable to allow everything, but log all of the meaningful data for security information gathering.
+A learning report will be generated.
+Valid values: `disable`, `enable`.

 * `logtraffic` - Enable or disable logging.
 Log all sessions or security profile sessions.
 Valid values: `disable`, `enable`, `all`, `utm`.

 * `logtraffic_start` - Record logs when a session starts.
 Valid values: `disable`, `enable`.